Pop Mašina: 1972–1978

 At the end of 1976, Nemeček left the band to serve his mandatory stint in the Yugoslav army, Mihajlović leaving the band soon after.
 Zoran Božinović was joined by his brother, guitarist Vidoja "Džindžer" Božinović (a former Dim Bez Vatre member), bass guitarist Dušan "Duda" Petrović and drummer Dušan "Đuka" Đukić (a former Innamorata member).
 The new Pop Mašina lineup started experimenting with jazz rock sound, but soon turned to conventional hard rock.
 After Nemeček returned from the army, he did not rejoin Pop Mašina; he moved to London, where he started working in the music instruments company Toma & Co.

-From London he also wrote for Yugoslav magazines RTV revija (Radio and Television Revue) and YU video.
-The new Pop Mašina lineup recorded only one 7-inch single, with the songs "Moja pesma" ("My Song") and "Uspomena" ("Memory").
-They performed, alongside Zdravo, Zlatni Prsti, Drugi Način, Parni Valjak, Time and other bands, on a concert in Belgrade's Pinki Hall, the recordings of their songs "Sećanja" ("Memories") and "Moja pesma" appearing on the various aritsts live labum Pop Parada 1 (Pop Parade 1) recorded on the concert.
-In 1977, Petrović left the band, joining Generacija 5, and was replaced by Miroslav "Cvele" Cvetković (a former Tilt member).
-This lineup announced the recording of a new album, but disbanded in 1978.
+The new Pop Mašina lineup performed, alongside Zdravo, Zlatni Prsti, Drugi Način, Parni Valjak, Time and other bands, on a concert in Belgrade's Pinki Hall, the recordings of their songs "Sećanja" ("Memories") and "Moja pesma" ("My Song") appearing on the various artists live album Pop Parada 1 (Pop Parade 1) recorded on the concert.
+In 1977, Petrović left the band, joining the newly-formed Generacija 5, and was replaced by Miroslav "Cvele" Cvetković (a former Tilt member).
+This lineup announced the recording of a new album, but recorded only one 7-inch single, with the songs "Moja pesma" and "Uspomena" ("Memory"), before disbanding in 1978.